Compare our best business loans

 Credit cards

 A business credit card is good for day-to-day transactions and expenses, plus several members of staff can have a card.
-They might not be a great option for long-term borrowing though as many charge a high interest rate once the introduction period ends.
+They might not be a great option for long-term borrowing though as many charge a high interest rate once any introduction period ends.

 Invoice financing